Asynchronous Upgrade of Two Appliances in a Failover Relationship

 From Support > Updates, browse to the file from the Manual Installation section and then click the Update Software button to complete the installation.
 The appliance will install the new version of the Bomgar software.

 Note: Please be prepared to install software updates directly after download.
 Once an update has been downloaded, it will no longer appear in your list of available updates.
-Should you need to re-download a software update, contact Bomgar support.
+Should you need to re-download a software update, contact Bomgar Technical Support.

 After completing the upgrade process, verify that the update completed successfully and that your software is working as expected.